kaz-utashiro/greple/README.md

     greple -n --border='(.*\n){1,10}'

-You can also define arbitrary complex blocks by writing script.
+You can also define arbitrary complex blocks by writing module or script.

-    greple --block '&your_original_function' ...
+    greple -Myour_module --block '&your_function' ...

 ## MATCH AREA CONTROL